How Accurate Are Tarot Card Readings?

 To get an accurate tarot reading, you have to ask an accurate question.
-So many people will ask a question based on what they wish was happening, rather than what is actually happening.
+Many people will ask a question based on what they wish was happening, rather than what is actually happening.
 For example, a client met a man on a business trip.
-They got on really well and arranged to meet up for dinner after the meeting.
+They got along really well, and they arranged to meet up for dinner after the meeting.
 They had a pleasant evening, shared some ideas about their work, passed a couple of fun hours, said goodbye and went their separate ways.
 That was it.

 The client, however, read a lot more into it.
-She says, ‘their eyes met and she knew he was going to ask her to meet him later’.
-Then over dinner, ‘he kept smiling at her and she felt there was a certain chemistry between them.
-He made her laugh’.
-She wants to know if he thinks about her and if there might be a future relationship in the offing.
+She said their eyes met and she knew he was going to ask her to meet him later.
+Then over dinner, the client said that he kept smiling at her, and she felt there was a certain chemistry between them.
+He made her laugh.
+As a result, the client wants to know if he thinks about her, and if there might be a future relationship in the offing.

-So her question is based on a wildly inaccurate, or over-imagined, scenario.
+The client's question is based on a wildly inaccurate or over-imagined scenario.
 She is asking from a false, emotional perspective.
 So, when faced with a question like that, the reader is going to struggle with whatever cards show up because the question is based on inaccurate assumptions.

-A tarot reading is a snapshot of energies, influences, emotions, circumstances and events.
-Right in that moment.
-And those things are never set in stone.
-Add into the mix the synergy between the reader and the cards, the energy between reader and client, and you have a potent soup of influences from which the reader has to somehow pull out useful and valid information.
+A tarot reading is a snapshot of energies, influences, emotions, circumstances, and events as they are at a particular moment.
+Those influences are never set in stone.
+Add the synergy between the reader, the client, and the cards into the mix and you'll have a potent soup of influences from which the reader must pull out useful and valid information.
 That’s why no two readers will ever interpret the same cards in the same way.
 But that’s not to say both are wrong.

-People make new decisions; they change their minds, their habits and their behavior.
-So what was accurate six weeks ago, won’t be accurate today.
-Yet, the cards are never wrong, so there will be a thread that perhaps the reader missed, or a predicted event which happens in an unexpected way.
+People can make new decisions, and change their minds or their habits.
+So what was accurate six weeks ago won’t be accurate today.
+The cards are never wrong, so there may be a thread that perhaps the reader missed, or a predicted event may happen in an unexpected way.

-Solution: the reader must emphasize the temporary nature of the reading, and remind the client that they have free will to change outcomes.
+The reader must emphasize the temporary nature of each reading, and remind the client that they have the free will to change outcomes.

-Clients often overlook the most important part of the reading, and that is what the cards are telling them now.
-Right in this moment.
+Clients often overlook the most important part of the reading, and that is what the cards are telling them in the present.
 Never mind what’s going to happen, it’s only in the present that they can make changes happen that will affect the future.

 Many times, I’ve been asked a question, yet the cards seem to want to answer a different one.
 Try as I might, occasionally I cannot connect the card with what the client wants to know.
 In those cases, I explain that the tarot tells them what they need to understand, rather than what they want to know.

-One client wanted to know about her love-life, but I was flummoxed because I could not ‘see’ anything in them about her romance.
-As she was a good friend, I felt comfortable about explaining this and that I would simply tell her what each card meant.
+One client wanted to know about her love-life, but I was flummoxed because I could not "see" anything in the cards about romance.
+Since she was a good friend, I felt comfortable explaining this, and I simply told her what each card meant.
 After I’d worked through a few, something clicked and she realized that the reading was all about her adult son.
-Although she felt she ought to be asking about her love-life, in reality, she had been worried about her boy and his situation.
+Although she felt she ought to be asking about her love life, in reality, she had been worried about her boy and his situation.

-Out of interest, it was a bit of a negative reading and the most significant card was the Tower.
-I pointed out that it was likely there was a traumatic event (another one) up ahead for him, but that life would take a better turn in due course.
+The reading was a bit negative, and the most significant card that appeared was the Tower.
+I pointed out that there was most likely a traumatic event (another one) up ahead for him, but that life would take a better turn in due course.
 The next day my friend emailed to say her son’s girlfriend had taken their child, every piece of furniture, and left him.
 However, within a few months they had settled their differences and remained amicably separated.

 Oh and my friend’s love-life?
 It was on hold and nothing much changed over the next six months.
 Clever tarot.

-Some Readers Are Psychic; Others Not So Much
+5. Some Readers Are Psychic, Others Are Not

 There are three types of tarot reader.
-The first kind, we’re all a little envious of.
-They usually have well-developed psychic abilities and simply use the cards as a jumping off point for their readings.
-My father went to see such a reader a few years back and she told him details like what kind of car he used to drive and suchlike.
-She also told him that was the last car he’d ever own.
+The first kind is one that we’re all a little envious of.
+They usually have well-developed psychic abilities, and they use the cards as a jumping off point for their readings.
+My father went to see this kind of reader a few years back and she told him many personal details about himself.
+She informed him that his current car would be the last car he’d ever own.
 And that was true.
-He gave up driving shortly after.
+He gave up driving shortly afterwards.

 The third group are those, like me, who mash up the standard meanings with their own intuition.
 I include my own experiences and memories in my readings.
-And sometimes get random thoughts which are usually accurate, except I feel I don’t get enough of them.
-I like to look at card combinations and to pick out odd details.
-I look at the numbers and check for patterns.
-I do my best to find an unfolding story, something that links the cards together.
-I’m not right all the time, but the tarot cards usually are.
+Sometimes I get random thoughts that are usually accurate, except I don’t get enough of them.
+I like to look at card combinations and pick out odd details.
+For example, I pay attention to the card numbers and check for patterns.
+I do my best to find an unfolding story or something that links the cards together.
+I’m not right all the time, but the tarot cards invariably are.

-Solution: explain to the client exactly what kind of reader you are and what they can expect from their reading.
-I always tell mine that I cannot get in touch with Auntie Marge, and that I don't have a native American spirit guide whispering pertinent information in my ear.
+Explain what kind of reader you are to your client, and let them know what they can expect from their reading.
+I always tell my clients that I cannot get in touch with their dead relatives, nor do I have a spirit guide whispering pertinent information in my ear.

 Some readers are able to deliver a reading in a neutral fashion, whereas others prefer a counseling approach.
 It is unlikely that any reader is able to keep their own worldview out of the reading.
 It’s impossible to do otherwise.
 One’s experiences, viewpoints and memories will creep into the reading.
 While, most of the time, it’s helpful, it can make a reading more attuned to the reader than to the client.

-Solution: as previously outlined.
-Tell the client your methodology and what to expect.
+As previously outlined, tell the client your methodology and what to expect from working with you.

 All tarot decks are created by human beings.
 Often two or more people are involved in the process.
 Then there are the publishers, the printers, and the investors.
-All have influence to some extent.
+All of whom will have an influence to some extent.
 There is usually a writer and an artist.
 The idea for the deck generally originates from one or the other, though some decks are commissioned by a third party.

-Also bear in mind that the tarot came from traditional playing cards, invented, it is claimed, by the Chinese.
-Even today many tarotists will tell you it was the other way around.
-Playing cards reached Europe, via Egypt, around 1350.
+Also bear in mind that tarot came from traditional playing cards that may have been invented by the Chinese.
+Even today, many tarotists will tell you it was the other way around.
+Some say that playing cards reached Europe, via Egypt, around 1350.
 The details are lost in the mists of time.
 Anyway, someone thought it would be a great idea to take those playing cards and add some interesting charcters to it (the Major Arcana) to create an amusing game.
-As long as you know that tarot was not some mystical system channeled by some long-dead psychic from the gods themselves.
+Tarot is not some mystical system channeled by some long-dead psychic from the gods themselves.
 It’s a human invention through and through.

 Most decks in use today are very modern.
-The Rider-Waite was first published in 1907 and was based on Edward Waite’s interpretation of the principles of many branches of esoteric schools of thought and the various societies he joined and left.
-This deck, and to a lesser extent, its cousin, The Thoth Tarot, created by fellow occultist, Aleister Crowley, has influenced almost every tarot creator since.
-So remember—that’s just two people's ideas of how the human condition plays out, and they didn't even know about social media back then.
+The Rider-Waite was first published in 1907 and was based on Edward Waite’s interpretation of the principles of many branches of esoteric schools of thought, and the various societies he joined and left.
+This deck, and to a lesser extent, its cousin, the Thoth Tarot, created by fellow occultist, Aleister Crowley, have influenced almost every tarot creator since.
+So remember—the aforementioned decks are just two ideas of how the human condition plays out, and they didn't even know about social media back then.

-Solution: choose your preferred system and know your deck thoroughly.
-It also helps to have a basic deck—the one you learned on—in your head so you can refer to it if you are struggling to read a card.
+Choose your preferred system and know your deck thoroughly.
+It also helps to have a basic deck—like the one you initially learned from—in your head so you can refer to it if you are struggling to read a card.

 This is something I’ve thought about a lot.
 After all, the cards are simply printed images.
-What if every card has relevance to the client?
+What if every card is relevant to the client?
 It helps to understand the basic structure of the tarot and how it applies to human life.
 Any, and all, aspects are included in one form or another.
 Disaster, triumph, love lost and found.
-Children, art, work and illness.
-Death, destruction and addiction—it’s all there, thanks to Uncles Edward and Aleister.
-Anything you can name, it’s reflected in the tarot.
+Children, art, work, and illness.
+Death, destruction, and addiction—it’s all there, thanks to Uncles Edward and Aleister.
+Anything you can name is reflected in the tarot.

 So therefore, it follows that any random card should have a relevant message, shouldn’t it?
-It’s then the reader’s job to apply that message, that meaning to the the client’s situation.
-To tease out the thread of the story which can help the most.
-To set them at ease, to get them thinking, to show that they are in control and not at the mercy of fate.
+It’s then the reader’s job to apply that message and meaning to the client’s situation.
+A reader must tease out the thread of the story that can help the client the most.

-Or does the tarot ‘know’ how to deliver the right card at the right time?
-What part does chance play?
+Does the tarot "know" how to deliver the right card at the right time?
+What part does chance play in a reading?
 After all, we shuffle and shuffle, cut, shuffle some more, cut again and turn the cards.
 It’s supposed to be random.
 Yet we readers and our clients trust that chance will give us the message we need to know.
-It has been this way for millennia, ever since the Oracle Bone Reading Service opened for business in ancient China.
+It has been this way for eons.

-Solution: there isn't one, except know your cards and trust they will deliver the goods.
+There isn't one.
+All you can do is know your cards and trust that they will deliver the goods.

 What do you think?
 Have you had really accurate tarot readings?
 Or have you been on the receiving end of the worst readings on the planet?